-- Your last day in a combat zone, qualifying service, or contingency operation, or
+- Your last day in a combat zone, qualifying service or contingency operation

 - Any hospitalization that directly results from one of these deployments

 Normally, in order to deduct unreimbursed moving expenses from your tax return, you have to justify your move by using distance and time tests.
-The IRS specifically allows an exception to this rule for members of the Armed Forces who PCS from their current duty station.
+The IRS specifically allows an exception to this rule for members of the armed forces who PCS from their current duty stations.
 This also applies to members who are moving in conjunction with retirement or separation.
 However, this exception ends when you leave active duty.

 There are two impacts here:

-1. Deductibility of IRA contributions.
+- Deductibility of IRA contributions.
 There are different rules for determining whether a traditional IRA contribution is deductible.
 If you’re not covered under an employer’s retirement plan, you can deduct your traditional IRA contributions, regardless of your income.
-However, active duty members are considered to be covered under an employer’s retirement plan.
+Active-duty members are considered to be covered under an employer’s retirement plan.
 This means there are certain income restrictions on traditional IRA deductions.
 For most people, this isn’t much of an issue.
-However, for single filers with over $61,000 in adjusted gross income ($98,000 for married couples filing jointly), there is a phase-out period.
-After $71,000 ($118,000 for married), the traditional IRA contribution is not deductible (also known as a non-deductible IRA).
+However, for single filers with over $68,000 in adjusted gross income ($109,000 for married couples filing jointly), there is a phase-out period.
+After $78,000 ($129,000 for married), the traditional IRA contribution is not deductible (also known as a non-deductible IRA).

-2. Extensions on IRA contributions.
-Active duty members on deployment to a combat zone are allowed an extension to contribute to an IRA.
+- Extensions on IRA contributions.
+Active-duty members on deployment to a combat zone are allowed an extension to contribute to an IRA.
 This extension makes the deadline for IRA contributions fall on the same date as your respective tax return due date.
 IRS Publication 3 contains specific examples to help illustrate how this might play out in your tax situation.

 Transitioning military personnel and their families face significant impacts to their tax situation.
 Although this article covered nine of the most significant impacts, you should fully arm yourself with as much information as possible.
 Doing this will put you in a better position to address financial issues as they come up.